jk8869/jk8869/README.md

 Good to see you hear 😄

-You can checkout my [LinkedIn](https://www.linkedin.com/in/jafarkarimi/) profile for more info about my professional side
+You can checkout my [LinkedIn](https://www.linkedin.com/in/jafarkarimi/) profile for more info about my professional side 🔭

-Have nice day!
+Have nice day!🌱

 <!--
 **jk8869/jk8869** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.